 Why is it odd?

-Well because just recently I was told by someone from Oracle that I needed to be careful not to discuss AWS without discussing lock-in.
+Well because just recently, I was told by someone from Oracle that I needed to be careful not to discuss AWS without discussing lock-in.
 However, the only example they could come up with was Aurora, which is locked into AWS.
 However, all the other RDS DBs are portable.
-I told him that people from Oracle should not be critiquing other offers for having lock-in because a) the lock is is normally much lower than Oracle’s lock-in, and b) Oracle’s strategy is highly based around lock-in.
+I told him that people from Oracle should not be critiquing other offers for having lock-in because a) the lock is usually is much lower than Oracle’s lock-in, and b) Oracle’s strategy is highly based around lock-in.
 I try to explain the concept of hypocrisy to Oracle resources, which turns out to be a very challenging task.

 However, the article quoted above is once again Oracle promoting how great it is that their customers are locked in.

 Can Oracle please take a firm position?
-Is lock in a good thing or a bad thing?
+Is lock-in a good thing or a bad thing?
 Because it seems like the official position is the following:

 - Lock-in is good if Oracle does it…